+longer talk re used to

+mindful media

-WHAT IS
+IAT IS IT

 The rise of the more conscious, deliberate media choice

-There is an increasing sense of uncertainty will impact directly on their lives.
-This around many aspects of our lives these days.
+There is an increasing sense of uncertainty around many aspects of our lives these days.
 We have just lived through a decade that started with a financial crisis and ended in the divisiveness of Brexit and Trump.
-Many people are now worried, distrustful and feeling that too many of the big decisions in life have been taken ш out of their hands.
+Many people are now worried, distrustful and feeling that too many of the big decisions in life have been taken out of their hands.
 In reaction to this, people are looking out for those areas where they can reclaim control and influence - to get back into the driving seat effectively.
-Increased levels of knowledge and understanding are facilitating this shift in behaviour, with people focusing on the areas that

-H-1

-E R H H

-$\overline{\mathsf{S}}$

-42 TRENDS 2019

-considered, balanced reaction to the role that technology is now playing in our lives.

-MORE CLUED UP

-Technology and data have lost some of their mystery over the last year.
-The impact of GDPR - remember all those frenzied emails back in the spring pleading with you to stay in touch? - has resulted in people feeling generally more informed about how companies use their data, with just under half the people we interviewed now feeling more savvy about this topic.
-Similarly, the many news stories and resulting adverse publicity around technology company practices, have shined a light onto what was previously an inaccessible world of jargon, particularly amongst younger or more tech confident audiences.

-DEVELOPING?

-As a result, people are now feeling more confident and knowledgeable about how companies are using the information that is gathered about them, and how they operate in general.

-TECH COMPANIES RESPOND
+Increased levels of knowledge and understanding are facilitating this shift in behaviour, with people focusing on the areas that will impact directly on their lives.
+This reclaiming of control is now shaping many of the smaller decisions people make, particularly around areas such as health and wellness.
+In Mindful Media, we can see some of these behaviours extending into the area of media choices as well.
+The earlier manifestations of this trend - in particular Digital Dieting from two years ago - saw more of a black and white response to media behaviours, often resulting in a binge/avoid cycle.
+This time round, reactions are more thoughtful and better informed, with these increasing knowledge levels creating a more considered, balanced reaction to the role that technology is now playing in our lives.
+HOW IS IT MORE CLUED UP